-- (1) The council must preserve the confidentiality of information gained in the performance of its functions, including- - (a) personal information; and - (b) information that- - (i) could affect the competitive position of a utility or another person; or - (ii) is commercially sensitive for some other reason. - (2) Sections 44 to 48 of the ICRC Act apply, so far as applicable, in relation to the functions of the council as if a reference to ICRC were a reference to the council or any member of the council.
+- (1) The council must preserve the confidentiality of information gained in the performance of its functions, including- - (a) personal information; and - (b) information that- - (i) could affect the competitive position of a utility or another person; or - (ii) is commercially sensitive for some other reason. - (2) The ICRC Act, sections 44 to 48 apply, so far as applicable, in relation to the functions of the council as if a reference to ICRC were a reference to the council or any member of the council.